devops329/devops/instruction/security/security.md

 await logger.info({ message: 'Hello World!' });
 ```

 The average software engineer would grab the package and start logging without a second thought.
-A Google software engineer would not have the option to do such a thing.
+A security minded software engineer never consider such a thing.
 What are you going to do?

 I would hope that you would pull the source code and start walking through it.
 What you will find is that the code boils down to a single function that has any value.